Digital-Tvilling/plan.md/README.md

 Why do this:
 - **Files/text first:** Keep/convert your plans in plain text files for easy access and management.
 - **Simplicity:** Using Markdown makes creating and reading plans easy and enjoyable.
 Especially using LLMs.
 - **Extendability:** Easily extend and customize your plans as needed.
 - **Flexibility:** Customize schemas to fit any type of plan – from project management to personal to-do lists.
 - **Collaboration:** Markdown is great for collaboration, making it simple to share and edit plans with others.
 - **Interoperability:** `plan.md` allows multiple different plan structures to co-exist.

 ## What it is not

-A visualization libary or software application.
+A visualization library or software application.

 ## Todo
 The work is a bit experimental and still in development and feedback is very welcome.
 Feedback and issues are handled as issues.

 # File Types